 Social media is a major source of bullying.
 Most social sites state they have policies against bullying.
-But the kids still find ways to do it.
+But the users still find ways to do it.
 I have read that Instagram is one of the biggest sources of bullying because the photos that are posted are not necessarily a true picture of what is going on.
 A large percentage of the photos are photo-shopped to make things appear to be far more interesting than they really are.
 Selfies are a creation of social media.
 A selfie can also be easily photo shopped online to enhance the overall presentation.

 Teens have the tendency to compare their lives against what they think other teen’s lives are like based upon what they see in the photos which can be completely unrealistic.
 Again, this can be a major source of frustration for teens which can lead to harm of their self-esteem.